Skip to content

-Why Most Movie Nights Fall Flat
+Why Do Most Movie Nights Fall Flat?

 The typical movie night goes like this: friends arrive, someone orders pizza, everyone argues about what to watch for forty-five minutes, someone caves to the loudest voice, half the group checks their phones during the movie, and everyone goes home having spent more time negotiating than watching.